Business organisational structure

 Flattening an organisation or transforming a hierarchical organisation into one with a flatter structure is known as delayering.
 This process involves:

 - opening up lines of communication and collaboration

-- removing one of more levels of hierarchy from the organisational structure
+- removing one or more levels of hierarchy from the organisational structure

 Often, it is the middle management layer that is removed.
 Delayering doesn't necessarily mean cutting jobs and overheads, but it does usually increase the average span of control of the senior management within the business.

-Although challenging and time consuming, flattening can be an effective strategy for boosting operational efficiency, decreasing the wage costs and removing red tape.
+Although challenging and time-consuming, flattening can be an effective strategy for boosting operational efficiency, decreasing wage costs and removing red tape.